craftcms/cms/docs/dev/element-queries/tag-queries.md

 ### `siteId`

-Determines which site the tags should be queried in, per the site’s ID.
+Determines which site(s) the tags should be queried in, per the site’s ID.